Centers, Institutes and Special Offices

 The Joseph A. Unanue Latino Institute is dedicated to inspire, educate and transform our students into the next generation of servant leaders in our ever changing global society.

-The Institute was created through a generous gift from our benefactors Mr. and Mrs. Joseph and Carmen Ana Unanue.
+The Institute was created through a generous gift from our benefactors Mr. and Mrs. Joseph A. and Carmen Ana Unanue.
 Built on a rich legacy of service to the Seton Hall Latino community, the Joseph A. Latino Institute had its genesis as the Puerto Rican Institute, founded in the early 1970s.

 Lay Centre at Foyer Unitas